 We are often called out to unclog kitchen waste lines because the householder has not been using the garbage disposal appliance the right way.

 The kitchen sink is not a trash can.
-Just because you have a garbage disposal unit, it doesn’t mean that you can just throw anything into it.
+Just because you have the best selling garbage disposal unit, it doesn’t mean that you can just throw anything into it.
 Ground up food waste still has to travel down the pipe and away from your sink.